amritesh19/amritesh19/README.md

 ### Hi there 👋, I am Amritesh
 #### Sophomore at the National Institute of Technology, Agartala.
 I am interested in the application and development of technologies.
-I visualization of science through simulations excites me the most.
+Visualization of science through simulations excites me the most.

 Skills:
 - Java, C/C++, Python